TWRA Weekly Fishing Forecast

 Striped Bass: Fishing is fair.
 Most are drifting with live bait (Shad, Bluegill, Skipjack Herring) below dams with some current.
 Some anglers also found success trolling downstream from dams with small crankbaits.
 The lack of flow from Melton Hill Dam until evenings has caused anglers to show up later or fish elsewhere.
 Others have resourced to trolling live bait near channel ledges and found success in absence of current.

 Forecast Contributor – Richard Markland, Region 4 Fisheries Technician

-Tailwater Conditions– Tailwaters elevation 1583.14.
-Avg discharge is 270 cfm.
-The water temperature is 40-46 degrees.
+Tailwater Conditions- Tailwaters elevation 1585.75.
+Avg discharge is 240 cfm.
+The water temperature is 40-45* on the upper end of the tailwater.
 Water clarity is clear top to bottom.
-The fishing conditions change throughout the length of the tailwaters with flow rates.
+The fishing conditions change throughout the length of the tailwaters with flow rates and temperature.